JuliusConaway/Responsive-Portfolio/README.md

 Your Bootstrap solution should minimize use of media queries.

-I used bootstrap and css to use the grid sytem layout providing by bootstrap.
+I used css and bootstrap's grid sytem layout to make my first responsive portfolio.